Where to Allocate HOA Fees to Improve Your Community

 An HOA reserve is the money reserved for large-scale expenses.
 Every month, a significant portion of HOA fees collected should be allocated to the HOA reserve so it remains sufficiently funded.
 HOA reserve-funded projects include sidewalk replacement, construction of new common buildings, and major repairs like infrastructure replacements.

-If you have a large enough budget and are collecting enough fees from residents to fund the necessities, you may also want to consider building a swimming pool in your community.
+If you have a large enough budget and are collecting enough fees from residents to fund the necessities, you may also want to consider building a swimming pool or adding other amenities to your community.
 Not only will a pool make the summer heat more bearable, but it acts as a selling point for potential buyers whenever a house in your HOA goes up on the market, keeping residents in the homes of your HOA.
-A pool has the potential to be a gathering place where the community can get to know each other better and build new relationships.
+Many different kinds of amenities have the potential to be a gathering place where the community can get to know each other better and build new relationships.

 Get More HOA Management Ideas from a Phoenix HOA Management Firm

 The best way to allocate your community’s HOA fees depends on your community’s specific needs.
-Every community needs security, and every community needs an HOA reserve, but beyond these needs, the right way to allocate your funds is highly dependent on what you can afford, what you already have, and what you’re lacking.
-Work with an HOA services company to make these determinations.
+Every community should have some amenities, and every community needs an HOA reserve, but beyond these needs, the right way to allocate your funds is highly dependent on what you can afford, what you already have, and what you’re lacking.
+Work with an HOA services company to make these determinations to get professional opinions based on proven track records and years of experience.
 To get started with City Property Management Company, contact us today to set up your consultation.